bao-project/bao-docs/source/development/misra.rst

 --------------

-On top of the roles described in :ref:`ci`, every repository shall be assigned at least one MISRA manager that will be responsible for enforcing the processes described in this document and guarantee the `MISRA compliance best practices
+On top of the roles described in :ref:`ci`, every repository shall be assigned at least one MISRA manager responsible for enforcing the processes described in this document and guaranteeing the `MISRA compliance best practices
 <https://www.misra.org.uk/app/uploads/2021/06/MISRA-Compliance-2020.pdf>`_ are
 being followed as best as possible.
-Therefore, they will have the ultimate say on the decisions taken regarding the guidelines.
+Therefore, they will have the ultimate say in the decisions taken regarding the guidelines.
 Their responsibilities include, but are not limited to:

     * enforce the processes described in this document;